viljarh/quiz-assignment/README.md

 After completing our drafts, we reviewed each others drafts and provided feedback.
 We then selected one of the drafts to continue working on collaboratively.
 The main challenge we faced was that the project specifications were given in the Udemy course for Flutter, which we didn't use because we chose React Native.

+### Class diagram

+Class diagram can be found under /assets/UMLdiagram/